-There’s little that’s more terrifying for a nervous actor to hear than: “… and then I want you to cry.”
-But what if I blank?
+There’s nothing more terrifying for a nervous actor to hear than: “… and then I want you to cry.”
+What if you blank?
 What if it doesn’t happen?
-What if I can’t just squeeze out some tears?
+What if you can’t just squeeze that iconic single tear?
 It’s a horrible prospect and a genuine point of anxiety for many actors.
 Luckily, there are many different techniques you can employ to help you over this sometimes-difficult hurdle.
 So let’s take a closer look at how to cry on cue.

 But what if…

-Relax.
 There isn’t anything that will hold back those tears like stress.
 It’s not magic.
-It’s not high concept.
+It’s not a high concept.
 Relax and trust that your body will be there for you.
 Deep breathing can really help to put your body in an open, and vulnerable, emotional state.
 If you have a big crying moment coming up on set or in the next scene on stage, get yourself in a relaxed state.
 I personally find meditation one of the best ways to get grounded and relaxed.

-Imagination.
 This is vital in your prep work.
 Have an image of where you are, who you’re with and where you have come from.
 Immerse yourself in the world and repeat this as often as you can.
-If the world around you is real to you, you will be more comfortable letting yourself go when it comes to the moment.
+If the world around you is real to you, you will be more comfortable letting yourself go when it comes to that crucial moment.

 Read: Given Circumstances

 This is another reason to supplement your screen work with theatre work.
-It allows you a run up to moments like these without the stressful time limit between “Action!” and “Cut!”, so practice with some stage scenes first.
+Theatre scenes allow you a run-up to moments like these without the stressful time limit between “Action!” and “Cut!”, so practice with some stage scenes first.
 If you can’t get on stage, practise monologues.
-Let yourself get into the flow of a scene and let the world around you settle, and repeat with precision.
+Let yourself get into the flow of a scene and let the world around you settle … and repeat with precision.
 Crying on cue is a skill that you can develop, as long as you relax, imagine, and practise.